-What is lateral collateral ligament sprain?
+What is a lateral collateral ligament injury?

 What are the symptoms?

-Symptoms may include the following:
+Symptoms may include:

 How is it diagnosed?